Bloodroot

 U.S.P. grade 1-2253 such as the product distributed by the J. T.

-liquefied phenol U.S.P. grade as distributed by J. T. Baker or
+of liquefied phenol U.S.P. grade as distributed by J. T. Baker

-Merck, for example, is added.
-Liquefied phenol is 89% phenol and
+or Merck, for example, is added.
+Liquefied phenol is 89% phenol

-11% water.
-Then 1/3 of a teaspoon of food grade gallotannic acid
+and 11% water.
+Then 1/3 of a teaspoon of food grade gallotannic

-powder such as 1-0380 marketed by J. T. Baker and one oz. of white
+acid powder such as 1-0380 marketed by J. T. Baker and one oz.

-beeswax U.S.P. grade such as #0207 cakes sold by Humco Laboratory
+of white beeswax U.S.P. grade such as #0207 cakes sold by Humco

-of Texarkana, Tex. are added.
-The ingredients are put into a
+Laboratory of Texarkana, Tex. are added.
+The ingredients are put

-double boiler and heated for 30-60 minutes until the mixture
+into a double boiler and heated for 30-60 minutes until the

-stirred.
-It is then allowed to cool whereupon it solidifies and
+continually stirred.
+It is then allowed to cool whereupon it

 This salve is applied by the patient to the site of the former

-that no excessive phenol remains on the healing skin, so that
+insure that no excessive phenol remains on the healing skin, so

-after it is applied, it is washed off quickly with alcohol.
-After
+that after it is applied, it is washed off quickly with alcohol.

-each three days of applying the healing salve, the patient should
+After each three days of applying the healing salve, the patient

 EXAMPLE 1

-nose (basal cell) which was 4 cm before and 6 cm after treatment
+the nose (basal cell) which was 4 cm before and 6 cm after

-and the second on his neck (squamous cell) which was 1/2 in.
+treatment and the second on his neck (squamous cell) which was

-applied on Feb.
-2, and was treated with it each consecutive day
+was first applied on Feb.
+2, and was treated with it each

-from the 2nd to the 10th.
-On the 16th of Feb., both lesions were
+consecutive day from the 2nd to the 10th.
+On the 16th of Feb.,

 EXAMPLE 2